FerhatYilmaz1986/Image-Detection-on-AWS/README.md

  2. Configure security groups as opening necessary ports
  3. Create SQS FIFO queue on AWS console
  4. Create two java files.
 One for image detection and other for text detection.
  5. Export them as executable .jar file
  6. Create credentials file for AWS account
+ 7. Connect to EC-2 instances (using putty for window)